O JARGON BUSTER

 - Closed club

-usually because membership is restricted to current or former members
+membership is restricted to current or former members of

-Examples are university clubs and the Army club.
+some institution.
+Examples are university clubs and the

 - Closed event

-Examples are events for which you have to qualify by getting good
+enter.
+Examples are events for which you have to qualify

 - Closing date